gunnar2k/rate-limiting-poc/README.md

 ## `OrganizationWorker`

 Uses `GenServer` to enqueue new requests.
-Behind the scenes the worker processes the queue of functions to be called.
+Behind the scenes the worker processes the `:queue` of functions to be called.
 The level of concurrency, ie. how many requests to make at the same time, can be predefined.